 This summary reports on the impact of cluster munitions globally and the efforts and challenges to address the impact in the States Parties with responsibility for clearance of cluster munition remnants and to cluster munition victims.
 The period covering 2020 into 2021 proved to be a challenging time for the implementation by States Parties of their obligations under the Convention on Cluster Munitions.
 In many countries, the COVID-19 pandemic resulted in restrictions that hampered clearance and risk education operations and created additional challenges for victims to access services and support.
-The first part of the second part was postponed until 2021.
+The first part of the convention's Second Review Conference was held virtually in November 2020, while the second part was postponed until 2021.
 As a result, the Lausanne Action Plan-the new set of five-year strategic commitments to further states' efforts to address the impact of cluster munitions-has not yet been formally adopted at the time of writing this report.
 In effect, 2021 saw a prolonged transition period between the Dubrovnik and Lausanne action plans, while States Parties endeavored to make progress in much altered national and international environments.